ymcmrs/ICAMS/README.md

 # ICAMS

 An open source module in python for InSAR troposphere Correction using global Atmospheric Models that considers the spatial Stochastic properties of the troposphere (ICAMS).
+ICAMS can be applied with all of the weather models (global or local).
+Here our code support to download and process ERA5 reanalysis data from ECMWF.

+This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
+Use at your own risk.